githwxi/ATS-Xanadu/docgen/TEMPTORY/TEXT/GSEQ-intro.md

 asked.
 But why is such a question being frequently asked in the first place?
-It is mostly likely that the person who asks this question is still of a mentality that focuses on what I call individual-processing (in contrast with batch-processing), which just processes one element at a time.
+It is mostly likely that the person who asks this question is still of a mentality that focuses on what I call individual-processing (in contrast with batch-processing), which basically refers to processing one element at a time.
 I suppose that a big part of this mentality comes from the ubiquity of for-loops and while-loops in imperative programming.
-As far as I can see, it would be nearly impossible for a programmer to break out of this mentality if there was no support at the level of programming language to greatly facilitate batch-processing, which processes a sequence of elements at a time.
+As far as I can see, it would be nearly impossible for a programmer to break out of this mentality if there was no support at the level of programming language to greatly facilitate batch-processing, that is, processing a sequence of elements at a time.

 In functional programming, batch-processing is commonly associated with the use of combinators (which are often higher-order functions of relatively small bodies).
 ATS3 strongly advocates batch-processing by providing support at the language level as well as at the library level.

 ## Common Verbs

 I list as follows some commonly used verbs and their variations in the context of batch-processing elements sequentially.
-Note that an implementation of a verb for a particular datatype is often referred to as a combinator.
-Also, the full name of each listed verb in the package GSEQ always starts with the prefix `gseq_`, which is omitted here for simplicity.
+Note that the full name of each listed verb in the package GSEQ always starts with the prefix `gseq_`, which is omitted here for simplicity.
+Also note that an implementation of a verb for a particular datatype is often referred to as a combinator (which originally means a closed term in lambda-calculus).

 ------